 So after taking and completing the grueling prerequisites for nursing school, I started (in January 2013) and by the good grace of God FINISHED nursing school and passed the NCLEX to become an RN!

 I have future endeavors to go back to school for my DNP (Doctorate of Nursing Practice) – I’d like to specialize in becoming a AG-ACNP (Adult-Gerontological Acute Care Nurse Practitioner).
-However that’s a few years off as I am about to embark on re-defining my role as an ICU nurse and get some good experience at the bedside of critically ill patients before going back to school.
+I’m thinking about applying for admission at the end of this year to start in the Fall of 2019; I still have some time before making such a big decision though!

 Thanks for visiting my little blog and following my adventures as a registered nurse!